 Place de la Concorde

-The home of the Museum of Fashion, this gorgeous location is just a little walk away from Trocadero and offers a garden and the Palais with columns for the photo backdrop.
+The home of the Museum of Fashion, this gorgeous location is just a little walk away from Palais de Tokyo and the Seine river.
+It offers a garden, typical Parisian buildings and a palace with Greek style columns for the photo backdrop.
 During the week it opens at 8am, during the weekends and days off at 9am!
-It's perfect for the shoot throughout the day.
+It's perfect for your photoshoot any time of the day.

 This is a classic parisian spot for photos - need I say more!
-I highly recommend to plan a shoot here in the morning only, as during the day it becomes rather crowded.
+I highly recommend to plan a shoot here in the morning only, as during the day it becomes very crowded.

 Hidden away in the very heart of Paris this charming place is very rarely crowded, so it's a perfect spot to capture some parisian architecture even during the day or evening.
 Walking distance from the Louvre on one side and Notre Dame de Paris on the other.